Clean Seas Seafood: Awards, accreditation and associations

 In 2014, Clean Seas Yellowtail kingfish operations were accredited as "sustainable" by Friend of the Sea.
 Clean Seas won a national gold medal in the 2018 delicious Produce Awards' "from the sea" category.
 In 2019, Clean Seas won two SA Food and Beverage Awards in "Business Excellence" and "Export" categories.
 It was also recognised by Business SA as South Australia's Exporter of the Year.
 It sold approximately 2,700 tonnes of kingfish that year, with around 45 per cent of that exported.
 Europe was the largest export market at that time.
 Clean Seas works with high profile chefs and restaurants in the marketing of their product, including chefs Giovanni Pilu, Shaun Presland, Donovan Cook, Frank Shek and Nicky Reimer and restaurants such as Bennelong and China Doll in Sydney, The Atlantic in Melbourne, Zuma in London and Nobu in Milan.

+Clean Seas production is the only Ocean Raised Seriola certified by the Aquaculture Stewardship Council (ASC), which is the world’s leading certification scheme for farmed seafood – known as aquaculture – and the ASC label only appears on food from farms that have been independently assessed and certified as being environmentally and socially responsible.
+ASC certification code: ASC-C-02593.

+ASC standards are strict requirements for responsible seafood farming that encourage producers to farm with care for fish, the environment and the people on and around the farm.
+Certified farms must actively minimise their impact on the surrounding natural environment.
+They must also operate in a socially responsible manner, care for their employees and work with the local community.